smcd253/new-world/README.md

 3. put all flexboxes inside div that scales width to height !!!!! (done)
 4. update score (done)
 5. move as much functionality as possible from server callbacks to GameManager (done)
-6. build game state machine
+6. build game state machine (done)
     - only build if you have resources (done)
 7. clean up front end (move shuffle and start game buttons to somewhere nice, make title field and message field official)
 8. make game rules available